AnanyaSaiB/AnanyaSaiB.github.io/index.md

 title: Ananya Sai B
 ---
 # About Me
 Hi there, I'm Ananya!
-I am currently doing my MTech in Computer Science at IIT Madras.
-I have completed an academic adventure of exploring the breadths of Computer Science by crediting courses from various domains ranging from Compilers, Cloud computing to Indexing large datasets and Deep learning.
-I am currently exploring the depths of Deep Learning and NLP under the guidance of [Dr Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/)
+I recently completed my Masters in Computer Science at IIT Madras.
+It was, for me, a thrilling academic adventure where I explored the breadths of Computer Science by crediting courses from various domains ranging from Compilers, Cloud computing Searching and Indexing large datasets and Deep learning.
+I finally took a jump into the depths of Deep Learning and NLP under the guidance of [Dr Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/) and continue to dive into research here.
+I am driven to provide effective and accountable solutions towards allievating the burdens of the modern world and towards the progress of society.
+I am always eager to intermix my diverse background with research at the intersection of domains.
+My research interests broadly include Artificial Intelligence, Deep Learning, Adversarial Attacks, Explainability and Security, Natural Language Processing, Optimizations, Collective Intelligence.

 # Publications
 - ElimiNet: A Model for Eliminating Options for Reading Comprehension with Multiple Choice Questions <b>IJCAI-18</b> <br/>
 Soham Parikh ∗ Ananya Sai B ∗ , Preksha Nema ∗ , Mitesh M. Khapra ( ∗ denotes equal contribution) [link](https://www.ijcai.org/proceedings/2018/0594.pdf)<br/>
-- Re-evaluating ADEM: A Deeper Look at Scoring Dialogue Responses <b>AAAI-19<b> (Jan 2019) <br/>
+- Re-evaluating ADEM: A Deeper Look at Scoring Dialogue Responses <b>AAAI-19</b> (Jan 2019) <br/>
 Ananya Sai B, Mithun Das Gupta, Mitesh M. Khapra, Mukundhan Srinivasan (paper ID : 2744 - [link](https://aaai.org/Conferences/AAAI-19/wp-content/uploads/2018/11/AAAI-19_Accepted_Papers.pdf) )

 # Work Experience